Amit2016-17/Youtube-data-analysis-using-hive-table-in-spark/README.md

 Then two internal table video_desc and categoryid has been created and stored it as PARQUET file.
 Then data with required columns  have been loaded from staging table stg_video and stg_categoryid respectively.

   [use cases]()

+All the hive tables have been used in spark console using sqlContext object.
+In cloudera quickstart vm, object of  HiveContext is created as sqlContext after launching spark.
+It will actually convert RDD to dataframe.
+It provide much better performance btter to running a query in Hive console.